askasp/live_tea/Blag.md

 end
 ```

 As mentioned, CQRS is about splitting the write from the reads.
 Now we're done with the write side.
-On the read side we set up eventhandlers.
-These can be typically oneoff things like sending an SMS or a thing than can be replayed, like building up a Read Model.
+On the read side we set up event-handlers.
+These are either one offs, like sending an SMS, or something that can be replayed, like building up a Read Model.

 Here, we only have one event handler.
-And all it does is building up the states of each Chat.
+All it does is building up the states of each chatroom.
 That just means to append the messages in a list.

-Now, this state is written to a database.
-Usually SQL, but I use Mnesia.
-The reasons are mostly becaus I like things that goes fast.
+The Read Model state is usually written to a SQL db, but I use Mnesia.
+The reason is mostly because I like things that goes fast.

 *  It har RAM-copies of state so lookups are fast
-*  Its bulit into Elixir/erlang
+*  It's built into Elixir/erlang, and runs on the BEAM

-Also, as Elixir has PubSubs integrated in the runtime I broadcast the event to whoever is listening.
-I could just as well broadcast the entire state.
+After a successfull write, I broadcast the new state.
+As, pubsubs are integrated in the Elixir runtime this is rather simple.

 #### lib/event_handlers.ex